andybeesalada/andybeesalada.github.io/index.md

 </div>

-## What if we vary the magnetic field, or introduce electric field?
+## What if we vary the magnetic field, or introduce an electric field?

 ---